 Penngrove is an anomaly in Wine Country.
-You won’t find a single winery, or wine tasting room, or even wine shop in the little town of about 2,500 residents.
-Now there are two by-appointment-only tasting rooms, but when this community of rural estates and sprawling farms goes out for an adult beverage, they head to the downtown bar, where beer flows and cocktails come in classic blends.
+For years it didn't have a single winery, wine tasting room, or even a wine shop in the little town of about 2,500 residents.
+Now there are two by-appointment-only tasting rooms, but when this community of rural estates and sprawling farms goes out for an adult beverage, they still head to the downtown bar, where beer flows and cocktails come in classic blends.

 Mack's Bar & Grill (10056 Main St., Penngrove, 707-793-9480) looks like a small town joint, from its clapboard building to its old-style vertical sign above the stoop.
 Inside, the dark, wood paneled hangout glows with neon beer signs, but the dining room is cheerful like a cozy bistro, freshly painted and hung with historical black-and-white photos.
 Live music rocks the place on Friday and Saturday evenings.